ilbers/isar/doc/technical_overview.md

 Typical example, when Isar builds the following configurations:

- - Debian Jessie, amd64
+ - Debian Stretch, amd64

- - Debian Jessie, i386

  - Debian Stretch, i386

+ - Debian Buster, arm

 In this case there will be 3 different build subtrees.
 So the standard hello-isar demo application will be processed 3 times for each